venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/troubleshoot-operational-issues-with-the-oracle-database-adapter.md

 ###  <a name="BKMK_OraDBRootNode"></a> Error with RootNode TypeName in BizTalk Projects
  **Problem**

- In a BizTalk project in [!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)], if the schemas generated from the [!INCLUDE[consumeadapterservshort](../../includes/consumeadapterservshort-md.md)] contains invalid characters or reserved words for the **RootNode TypeName** property, the following error will occur while compiling the project:
+ In a BizTalk project in [!INCLUDE [btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)], if the schemas generated from the [!INCLUDE [consumeadapterservshort](../../includes/consumeadapterservshort-md.md)] contains invalid characters or reserved words for the <strong>RootNode TypeName</strong> property, the following error will occur while compiling the project:

 ```
 Node <node reference> - Specify a valid .NET type name for this root node.